Codeer-Software/Friendly/README.md

 //data that cannot be serialized.
 ```

-This happens because the Window class is not serializable.<br>
+This happens because the Window class cannot be serialized. <br>
-While operating with DynamicAppVar, it can be operated because it is in the target process,<br>
-It is an exception because serialization will occur when you try to copy it to the process of the operating side when you assign it to the actual Window class.<br>
+Please use such objects as DynamicAppVar.<br>
 ![CantSerialize.jpg](Img/CantSerialize.jpg)